owid/etl/docs/architecture/structure.md

 However, datasets in the ETL are often in a different shape.
 For example, they may be broken down by gender, disease type, fish stock, or some other dimension.

 All data charted on our site is built from simplified grapher views, stored in MySQL.

-Grapher steps are responsible for reshaping a dataset on disk into a grapher view, and then uploading it to MySQL.
+Grapher steps are responsible for reshaping a dataset on disk into a grapher view.
 A single variable may fan out into a large number of grapher views.

 Grapher views use the following convention: